Quick search filter for DELL servers

 Advantages

-Data read transactions are very fast, while data write transactions are somewhat slower (due to the parity that needs to be calculated).
+Data read transactions are very fast, while data write transactions are somewhat slower (due to parity that needs to be calculated).

 Disadvantages

 This is a complex technology.
-If one of the drives in an array using 4TB drives fails and is replaced, data recovery (recovery time) can take a day or more, depending on array load and controller speed.
-If another drive fails during this time, the data will be lost forever.
+If one of the drives in an array using 4 TB drives fails and is replaced, data recovery (recovery time) can take a day or more, depending on the load on the array and the speed of the controller.
+If another drive fails during this time, the data is lost forever.

-Perfect use
+Ideal use

 RAID 5 is a good all-round system that combines efficient storage with excellent security and decent performance.
 It is ideal for file servers and application servers with a limited number of data disks.